 The College of Education is the oldest, largest and preeminent producer of teachers in the state of Maryland.
 Across the nation, thousands of educators trained at Towson University are now at the head of the class.

-The Center for Leadership in Education offers practical workshops for school administrators, teachers and parent groups across the state.
-Its members serve as unpaid consultants and advisors to school leaders and system administrators.
+The Center for Leadership in Education offers preparation and support for school administrators, teachers and education groups across the state.
+Its members serve as consultants and advisors to school leaders and system administrators.

 College of Health Professions

 The College of Health Professions enrolls more bachelor’s and master’s health care and sport-related students than any other institution in Maryland.

 • The Institute for Well-Being is the only on-campus inter-professional training facility in the region where students from different majors work in teams in clinical programs to serve the Greater Baltimore community.

 • The Department of Kinesiology has over 1400 students, who through their educational programs provide important services to the community by teaching in our schools, providing health care to the injured, helping our sports organizations and leading health and wellness programs.